Mohammed-Khubaib/Docker/SSH_on_Docker_Container/Readme.md

     docker build -t my-debian-image .
     ```

-    - an image called my-debian-image  will get created
+    - on running the above command a Docker Image named my-debian-image  will get created
 - now to run the container from the above image :

     ```bash